 Yes.
 More than half of the students who attend the TYWW do so with scholarship assistance.
 All scholarship applicants must demonstrate financial need and writing merit and be residents of Tennessee.
 Interested students should send a complete application to include a 1) registration form, 2) a recent writing sample, 3) a letter from a current English teacher outlining the applicant’s qualifications, and 4) a complete copy of the family’s most recently filed 1040 statement that claims the applicant as a dependent.
 Scholarship applicants do not need to send a deposit.
 Students will be notified of their acceptance by mid-June.
 Scholarship assistance varies from $100 to $650.

 How do I apply to the TYWW?

-Send in a complete application to include a completed registration form along with a recent sample of your writing and a $150 deposit.
+Send in a completed registration form along with a recent sample of your writing and a $150 deposit.
 The writing sample must be recent and may be a poem, short story, play, fragment of a play, or a fiction or non-fiction piece.
 All fees can be paid by check (made to Humanities Tennessee), money order, MasterCard or Visa.
 The $150 deposit will be applied to the total fee.
 Students will be notified of their acceptance as soon as possible following the receipt of a complete application.
 Should a student not be accepted into the program, the deposit will be refunded.